Friend (pilot boat): Sold to New Jersey pilots

 As a New York pilot boat, the Friend's boat number changed to No. 4.
 On June 5, 1894, Pilot Robert Sylvester, of the pilot-boat Friend, No. 4, was out on a cruise when he sighted George Gould's steam yacht Atlanta.

-In November 16, 1895, Captain John Ashcraft of the pilot boat Friend, was reported looking for a steamboat for the now consolidated pilots' association of New York and New Jersey pilots, which was merged on December 1, 1894.
+On November 16, 1895, Captain John Ashcraft of the pilot boat Friend, was reported looking for a steamboat for the now consolidated pilots' association of New York and New Jersey pilots, which was merged on December 1, 1894.

 End of service

 On November 15, 1896, the pilot-boat Friend ended her service as a pilot boat and was altered to be a pleasure boat.